 - Dispositional hearing

 The first step in the process is the intake meeting.
 During this meeting, an intake officer will review your case to determine whether or not it is appropriate to file charges and take you to court.
-The intake officer does not decide if you are guilty or not, he simply decides whether there is probable cause to charge you.
+The intake officer does not decide if you are guilty or not, he simply decides whether there are alternative informal services in certain circumstances if the allegation does not involve a violent felony.

 If there is probable cause, the next step in your case is the detention hearing.
 During this hearing, a juvenile court judge will review your case to determine if it is necessary to keep you in a juvenile detention facility until your trial.
 This is similar to a bail hearing in the adult criminal justice system.
 Minors are typically only held in detention if the judge believes it would be too dangerous to release them back into the community.
 If this is not a concern, the judge will allow you to go home until your next hearing.